 Participate in Jumpstart’s Read for the Record®

 Get involved!
-Jumpstart’s Read for the Record® was launched over a decade ago to bring much needed attention to high-quality early learning.
+Jumpstart’s Read for the Record® was launched over a decade ago to bring much needed attention to the importance of early literacy.
 Each year on Read for the Record day, over 2 million people gather in large cities, small towns, and everywhere in between for the world’s largest shared reading experience on a single day.
 Click here to learn more about how you can get your community involved.

-For more information and frequently asked questions, please click here to review a detailed memorandum recently issued by the Corporation for National and Community Service reminding programs of the various restrictions on legislative lobbying and partisan political activity.
+For more information and frequently asked questions, please click here to review a detailed memorandum recently issued by CNCS reminding programs of the various restrictions on legislative lobbying and partisan political activity.